Impact & Partnerships

 2025 -The Time is Always Now *

 The Philadelphia Museum of Art and Mural Arts Philadelphia collaborated to create a public art series.
-These murals, created by alumni of the Mural Arts Fellowship for Black Artists and installed in five locations in Philadelphia, explore the central themes of the museum’s exhibition The Time Is Always Now: Artists Reframe the Black Figure, on view through February 9, 2025.
+These murals, created by alumni of the Mural Arts Fellowship for Black Artists and installed in five locations in Philadelphia, explore the central themes of the museum’s exhibition The Time Is Always Now: Artists Reframe the Black Figure.

 Renaissance Academy Visits Eustace